 When our office is open, we provide initial assessment and screening; short-term individual, relationship, and group counseling; consultation about mental health concerns; crisis intervention and response; and referrals to other on- and off-campus services.
 Our model of care is called Stepped Care 2.0.

 There are periods each semester, when the demand for scheduled, non-crisis, appointments may temporarily exceed staffing resources.
-During those times, and depending on your circumstances, you may be offered referrals to therapists in the larger Ithaca community or be given the option of waiting for the next available opening with a CAPS clinician.
+During those times, and depending on your circumstances, you may be offered referrals to therapists in the larger Ithaca community.
+We can also offer other resources on the Stepped Care spectrum.

 Limitations of our Services